Santa Ana Army Air Base: National Training Center

 The first group of 50 cadets arrived on 20 February 1942.
 On 25 February 1942 the headquarters and headquarters squadron with its enlisted men and approximately 2,000 cadets arrived to begin training.
 By March there were 5,000 cadets on the base.
 Cadets lived in tents until the new barracks could be completed.
 Instruction began in March for a nine-week course.
 In May 1942 the base was organized into wings, groups and squadrons.
 A wing consisted of ten squadrons, divided into two groups.
 A squadron usually had about 180 men.
 This was broken into flights and then squads.
 The first class of 2,601 cadets graduated on 1 July 1942.
 By the end of 1942 the annual rate of graduates from the Pilot School was over 45,000.
 To carry out this program, the Air Force had recruited a faculty of over 250 well-trained and experienced high school, college and university teachers who later became officers in the Air Corps.

 In the fall of 1942, SAAAB became an overseas replacement depot (ORD) housing Army Air Forces personnel awaiting transportation overseas.
 Turnover was rapid so that by the end of the year 23,470 soldiers had passed through SAAAB.
 By the end of 1943 that number jumped to 57,895.
 The base reached its maximum strength by the fall of 1943, with a population of some 26,000 servicemen.
 In November 1943 members of the Women's Air Service Pilots (WASP) began training at the base, followed shortly by members of the Women's Army Corps (WAC).

 Being close to Hollywood and with such a large turnover of service personnel, the base attracted a lot of Hollywood celebrities who put on shows at the base.

 Preflight training at the SAAAB peaked in the latter part of 1943.
 Pilot class 44D, the largest, completed training in October 1943.
 By then, the Army Air Forces had enough aircrews for the foreseeable future.
-On 31 May 1944 aircrew classification ceased at the SAAAB, only about two years since a began.
+On 31 May 1944 aircrew classification ceased at the SAAAB, only about two years since it began.
 The Pilot School closed on 22 May 1944.
 It had received 73,923 cadets and graduated 70,464 for flying schools.
 By the end of 1944 most pilot training schools were being closed by the Army Air Forces.

 On 1 November 1944 the SAAAB was turned over to the Army Air Forces Personnel Distribution Command with General Arthur E. Easterbrook in command.
 At the time it had 800 buildings on the base.
 Most of the remaining cadets were sent to San Antonio, Texas.
 From its inception until this transfer the SAAAB Classification Center had received 149,425 men.
 Of that total, 82,252 were classified as pilots, 21,842 as bombardiers and 14,230 as navigators.
 Classification eliminated 28,388 to ground crew and 188 to radio operator school.
 At its close 2,525 remained unclassified.